Income

 the scheme rules provided it does not breach the new 25% limit.

-Previous to A-Day, the maximum tax free cash from a RAPs cannot
+Previous to A-Day, the maximum tax free cash from a RAPs could not

 exceed three times the remaining pension at retirement date.